4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 ML Product architecture and Model Serving
 *****************************************

+Above we described how Model Serving works on the example of Microservice Architecture

 Sometimes other model serving approaches may be required:

 1. Embedded models in mobile or edge devices.
 Model Serving of embedded models is beyond the scope of our current topic